terry105040819/Rosalind/README.md

-Just some practice for Rosiland bioinformatics test
+## Just some practice for Rosalind bioinformatics test